Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 2. Amplified GI Side Effects

 Alcohol irritates the stomach lining and increases gastric acid production.
 GLP-1 medications already cause nausea, vomiting, and stomach discomfort in many patients.
-Combining alcohol with these medications can make GI side effects significantly worse.
+Combining alcohol with these medications can may worsen gastrointestinal side effects.

 This is especially relevant during dose escalation periods when your body is still adjusting to higher doses.
-Drinking during the first week after a dose increase is when patients are most likely to experience severe nausea.
+Drinking during the first week after a dose increase is when symptoms may be more noticeable.

 3. Blood Sugar Risks (Especially for Diabetes Patients)

-If you are taking Ozempic or Mounjaro for type 2 diabetes, alcohol introduces a real medical risk.
-Alcohol can cause hypoglycemia (dangerously low blood sugar) because it inhibits the liver's ability to release stored glucose (a process called gluconeogenesis).
+If you are taking Ozempic or Mounjaro for type 2 diabetes, alcohol can increase the risk of low blood sugar.
+Alcohol can cause hypoglycemia (low blood sugar (hypoglycemia)) because it inhibits the liver's ability to release stored glucose (a process called gluconeogenesis).

 GLP-1 medications also lower blood sugar.
 Combining both creates a compounding effect that can lead to: